ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 After sending the encrypted response, the server is able to validate the response using our public key.
 If the challenge is correct, the server approves the login.

-So, in this way, we no longer store the user's password, but only a public key that can be shared openly.
+In this way we no longer store the user passwords, but only their public key which can be shared openly.

 ## Create a new Spring Boot application